Stocks edge higher on Wall Street, led by health care

 A key concern remains supply chain disruptions and rising materials costs cutting into profits for many companies.
 Higher costs for companies could mean higher prices for consumers, which could threaten spending that is supporting the economic recovery.

+Oilfield services company Baker Hughes fell 7.6% after reporting weak third-quarter financial results, partly because of supply chain problems and higher costs.
+Brinker International, which operates Chili’s Grill & Bar, fell 4.1% after its fiscal first-quarter profit fell far short of analysts’ forecasts as it faces higher commodity and labor costs.

+Rising inflation has also put a sharper focus on the Federal Reserve and its plans to start trimming bond purchases that have helped keep interest rates low.
+The central bank maintained through most of the year that inflation would likely be temporary and tied to the economic recovery, but it has grown more concerned about rising inflation persisting.

-Railroad operator CSX and Electric vehicle maker Tesla will report financial results after the market closes.
-Several other big companies will report results on Thursday, including American Airlines, Southwest Airlines and Union Pacific.
+There are still several large companies on deck to report earnings this week.
+Railroad operator CSX and electric vehicle maker Tesla will report financial results after the market closes Wednesday.
+American Airlines, Southwest Airlines and Union Pacific. will report results on Thursday.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.